 Then they shall attempt to convert the subject sequence to a floating-point number, and return the result.

-The expected form of the subject sequence is an optional plus or minus sign, then one of the following:
+The expected form of the subject sequence is an optional '+' or '-' sign, then one of the following:

-A 0x or 0X, then a non-empty sequence of hexadecimal digits optionally containing a radix character, then an optional binary exponent part consisting of the wide character 'p' or the wide character 'P', optionally followed by a '+' or '-' wide character, and then followed by one or more decimal digits
+A 0x or 0X, then a non-empty sequence of hexadecimal digits optionally containing a radix character; then an optional binary exponent part consisting of the wide character 'p' or the wide character 'P', optionally followed by a '+' or '-' wide character, and then followed by one or more decimal digits

 One of INF or INFINITY, or any other wide string equivalent except for case